-- Determine barriers and facilitators to acceptance of voluntary counseling and testing (VCT), and develop more comprehensive and integrated health system-level approaches to the provision of VCT, including: - assess new VCT approaches for cost-effectiveness and impact on reducing risk from sexual behavior and drug use in settings with varying levels of HIV seroprevalence; - ▶ integrate VCT into other existing health services, including family planning; and - change community norms for seeking VCT that encourage knowledge of one's status, help mitigate social harm, and reduce HIV stigma. - Identify the most effective and sustainable ways for schools, leisure locations, and worksites to support behavior change interventions. - Investigate the effectiveness of community-based and community-level HIV prevention programs, including prevention education and strategies to evaluate, replicate, and extend effective behavioral interventions. - Investigate the structural and policy-related human rights limitations that affect HIV prevention, treatment, and care for vulnerable populations (e.g., MSM, prisoners, IDUs, and sex workers), including laws and policies related to discrimination against minorities engaged in same-sex behavior between consenting adults, and evaluate the effectiveness of rights-based interventions to improve HIV disease outcomes. - Ensure that all research is conducted in culturally appropriate content, form, and format. - Ensure that all research is conducted in accordance with international standards of human rights principles and in accord with the dignity of persons. - Evaluate the effectiveness of expanded access to drug abuse and treatment programs, including sterile injection equipment and syringe exchange programs, and the policy-level changes necessary to implement such expanded interventions. - Develop and test strategies for encouraging voluntary partner notification within the context of families and couples counseling. - Evaluate the effectiveness of expanded access to male circumcision programs and the policylevel changes necessary to implement such expanded interventions.
+- Determine barriers and facilitators to acceptance of voluntary counseling and testing (VCT), and develop more comprehensive and integrated health system-level approaches to the provision of VCT, including: - assess new VCT approaches for effectiveness and cost-effectiveness with regard to reducing risk from sexual behavior and substance use in settings with varying levels of HIV seroprevalence; - integrate VCT into other existing health services, including family planning, maternal and child health care, and child immunization services; and - change community norms for seeking VCT that encourage knowledge of one's status, help mitigate social harm, and reduce HIV stigma. - Identify the most effective and sustainable ways for schools, leisure locations, and worksites to support behavior change interventions. - Investigate the effectiveness of community-based and community-level HIV prevention programs, including prevention education and strategies to evaluate, replicate, and extend effective behavioral interventions. - Investigate the processes through which various governments implement structural interventions and how these processes might be systematically facilitated. - Investigate the structural and policy-related human rights limitations that affect HIV prevention and access to treatment and care for vulnerable populations (e.g., MSM, IDUs, and sex workers), including laws and policies related to discrimination against minorities and criminalization of same-sex behavior between consenting adults,

+- and evaluate the effectiveness of rights-based interventions to improve HIV disease outcomes in these groups. - Investigate the effectiveness of structural interventions for HIV, STI, and tuberculosis (TB) prevention, treatment, and care among incarcerated populations, including in prisons, jails, mandatory drug remand centers, juvenile detention centers, and therapeutic communities. - Ensure that all research is conducted in culturally appropriate content, form, and format and in accordance with local IRBs. - Ensure that all research is conducted in accordance with international standards of human rights principles and in accord with the dignity of persons. - Evaluate the effectiveness of interventions targeted to drug users, including testing and counseling outreach, access to resources for treatment of identified HIV-positive drug users, drug dependence treatment programs, availability of sterile injection equipment and needle syringe exchange programs, and the policy-level changes necessary to implement such expanded interventions. - Develop and test strategies for encouraging voluntary partner notification within the context of families and couples counseling. - Evaluate the effectiveness of expanded access to male circumcision programs and the policy-level changes necessary to implement such expanded interventions. - Assess and determine optimal methodologies for evaluation of various structural interventions and ensure that research funding mechanisms recognize the need for innovative study designs not limited to RCTs.